LiamFallon213/DnD/Locations/The Eastern Continent/Dorn/Aquagnae/River Engine.md

+# Description
-A River Enging was a device used to move large ships upstream.
-IT involved a anchor, a very long very string rope, and a water wheel on each side of the ship conencted with gears to the main winch.
+A River Engine was a device used to move large ships upstream.
+It was made up of a water wheel connected to a winch, which used an arcanely reinforced rope to pull ships upstream.

-Some sailors on the ship would row upstream with the anchor, and after getting it properly in place, they would return.
-Then the water wheels would be lowered into the river, as they turned they would wind the rope up and pull the boat up the river.
+River Engines resembled a small lighthouse with large water wheels.
+Each river engine could move between one and 5 ships.
+At up to 10 MPH.

+## Danger

+Rive